epixinvites/epixinvites.github.io/arch.md

 A swap partition, normally its 1 times to 2 times the amount of your RAM, adjust it according to your needs (Ex. for me I have 8GB of RAM so I have a 8GB SWAP partition) flags: (set /dev/your-swap-partition swap on) partition-type: Linux Swap
 Aaaand the rest of the hard disk as your root '/' partition-type: Linux Filesystem
 ```
+If you would want alternatives for the partition table, you can check [here](https://wiki.archlinux.org/index.php/Partitioning#Example_layouts) for more information about it.
+I'm just covering the simple ones.

 Thats for the partitioning part.
 Yay, hopefully nothing went wrong.

 *This is purely for cross-reference*